 With hackathons always being associated with technological development, organizing a hackathon often brings organizations in the media limelight, positioning them as the voice of change, creating a strong employer brand and recall value, helping organizations attract and hire the best talent.

 Internal hackathons are a great way to engage employees, build a learning culture, and foster hustle and innovation.
 Hackathons nurture problem-solving skills, cross-team collaboration, inclusivity and innovative team-building experience for a fruitful exchange of perspectives.
 They also present employees with a platform to explore their creative boundaries or discover innate interests and abilities.

 Lastly, hackathons help organizations get multiple working prototypes in a very short span, accelerating the product roadmap.
 Hackathons expedite innovation, from a couple of months to a couple of days.

-The secret sauce to a successful hackathon is the combination of great ideation and efficient execution.
+The secret sauce to a organizing a hackathon is the combination of great ideation and efficient execution.

 Hackathon preparation starts with an idea, a tactical strategy, an overarching theme and a specific objective.
 Ask yourself important questions, such as the kind of problems you want to solve by organizing a hackathon.
 Or what you wish to achieve with it?
 Hackathon planning requires one to be prepared with all the answers and initial decisions, including the problem statement, the number of participants, teams, stages, judges, etc. for a seamless event.
 One must consider the logistical implications of onsite versus offsite events to start a successful hackathon.
 Considering the current state of affairs, choosing an online hackathon platform takes away half your hackathon organization and execution hassles.